 1. Leaving The Nest

-First of all, many people come upon litters of kittens outdoors and assume they have been abandoned when, in fact, mom is nearby, probably hunting.
+First of all, many people come upon litters of kittens outdoors and assume they’ve been abandoned when, in fact, mom is nearby, probably hunting.
 Outdoor or stray moms sometimes scatter their kittens to avoid predation.

 Kittens can also wander away and get lost or stuck in places where mom can’t get to them.
 This can happen indoors or outdoors.
-So if you see a mom prowling around nervously, or find a kitten crying somewhere, they may be trying to find one another.
+So if you see a mom prowling around nervously or find a kitten crying somewhere, they may be trying to find one another.

 2. Illness Or Deformity

 Sometimes a mom will reject a sick kitten to avoid spreading the illness to the others.
 It’s not always the “runt” who is ill.

 The nipple becomes swollen, hard, and hot to the touch.
-So it may look like mom is rejecting her babies, when it’s actually just too painful to let them suckle.
+So it may look like mom is rejecting her babies when it’s actually just too painful to let them suckle.

 4. Litter Size

 Too large a litter can also lead to rejection.
 If there is not enough milk for all her kittens, mom may reject a few to save milk for the others.

 5. Premature Mom

 A disinterested mom may also have been traumatized during the birth if she was, for example, not in a safe place or had physical difficulty in labor.
 Her hyper-vigilance and nervousness might make it difficult for her to relax and lie down so the kittens can suckle.

-Call your local shelter, rescue group, or veterinarian for help if you need it, and remember; even though kittens are adorable, over 4 million animals are euthanized annually in the U.S. due to overpopulation.
+Call your local shelter, rescue group, or veterinarian for help, and remember; even though kittens are adorable, over 4 million animals are euthanized annually in the U.S. due to overpopulation.
 Please spay or neuter your pets.

 Have you ever seen a mama cat reject her young?
 What did you do to help?
-Let us know in the comments below.
+Let us know in the comments below!